 Find below a list of other interesting initiatives and resources – many of them shared by the participants in the chat (thank you! :))

 Travel policies of universities can be found on the Stay Grounded website and in the Map of Academic Air Travel Reduction and Offsetting Projects.
-Most of them are (detailed) summaries of travel policies, and not the policy itself, one exception is for example University Leiden.
+Most of them are (detailed) summaries of travel policies, and not the policy itself.

 Resources and bottom-up initiatives